 Whereas a number of studies have described the coyote-heartworm relationship for rural populations, little information is available for metropolitan areas and sample sizes were limited.
 As the number of coyotes in the urban areas continue to increase, it is possible that prevalence of the heartworm may also change.
-Therefore, we have tested for heartworm in coyotes within Cook County continuously.
-We tested blood samples from 85 radio-collared coyotes located across Cook County.
-Necropsies (postmortem examinations) of deceased coyotes showed a 41% infection rate heartworm, which was approximately 10 times greater than coyotes from rural areas in northern Illinois.
+Therefore, heartworm in coyotes has been tested within Cook County continuously.
+Necropsies (postmortem examinations) of deceased coyotes showed a 41% infection rate of heartworm, which was approximately 10 times greater than coyotes from rural areas in northern Illinois.

 There are different types of mange with a range of severity among wildlife species.
 Scarcoptic mange is a debilitating disease associated with coyotes and their relatives, especially foxes, and is identified by dermatological examination.
 It is transmitted by a mite that infects an individual by burrowing into their skin.
 Extreme infection often follows: the animals typically lose most of their hair, become susceptible to other infections, or often succumb to exposure.
 In urban areas, coyotes likely serve as the host for this pathogen, which can spread to pets and, rarely, people.
-Direct exposure to an infected animal is necessary which is why the risk is low.
-We have been monitoring mange in the Cook County coyote population since we began the coyote research in 2000.
-Initially we did not observe mange in Cook County but that changed in 2002, and mange has been maintained at low levels in most years.
+Direct exposure to an infected animal is necessary which is why risk of transmission is low.
+The research team has been monitoring mange in the Cook County coyote population since the project began in 2000.
+Initially, no mange was observed in the county but that changed in 2002, and mange has been maintained at low levels in most years.
 Data has shown mange to be the most common disease-related mortality in this area, made worse by harsh winters.